eunicewly/GEOL0069week4/README.md

 # GEOL0069week4
-In this week's assignment, we apply K-means clustering and Gaussian Mixture Model to distinguish sea ice from leads with Sentinel-2 imagery and Sentinel-3 altimetry dataset, classify the echos in leads and sea ice, and produce an average echo shape and standard deviation for these 2 classes.
+In this week's assignment, we apply K-means clustering and Gaussian Mixture Models to distinguish sea ice from leads with Sentinel-2 imagery and Sentinel-3 altimetry dataset, classify the echos in leads and sea ice, and produce an average echo shape and standard deviation for these 2 classes.

+## Sentinel-2
-We first implement K-means clustering with Sentinel-2 imagery:
+### We first implement K-means clustering with Sentinel-2 imagery:
 ```
 !pip install rasterio
 ```